 4.12.7.6 Handhold

-During FINA sanctioned events, full height touchpads will be on most bulkheads.
+During WORLD AQUATICS sanctioned events, full height touchpads will be on most bulkheads.
 But most bulkheads in the United States allow for wide holes at the waterline for handholds and USA Swimming / NFHS / NCAA touchpads which are hung from these holes and are below the waterline.
 Touchpads aren't normally installed during normal operating hours.
-End wall concrete parapets that cantilever over the gutter that require full height FINA touchpads for those level of competitions do not negate the requirement for handholds (though behind) in these locations.
+End wall concrete parapets that cantilever over the gutter that require full height WORLD AQUATICS touchpads for those level of competitions do not negate the requirement for handholds (though behind) in these locations.

 4.12.7.9 Width